skyzh/skyzh-site/content/posts/academic.md

 My past experience focuses on building system software with the Rust programming language, especially storage systems.
 I built [AgateDB][agatedb] during my internship in PingCAP.
+Also, I love becoming part of the open-source community.
+Currently I'm a contributor of [the TiKV project](https://tikv.org), and a maintainer at [SJTUG mirror](https://mirrors.sjtug.sjtu.edu.cn).
-In addition to individual projects, I love becoming part of the open-source community.
-I contributed to [the TiKV project](https://tikv.org), and I'm currently a maintainer at [SJTUG mirror](https://mirrors.sjtug.sjtu.edu.cn).
+In a nutshell, I build things that interest me, excite me and impact people.

 ## Experience